 Once your semen contains no sperm, you can have sex without protection without risking pregnancy.
 You’ll usually need to ejaculate at least 15 to 20 times before your semen is free of sperm.

-Can I still spread sexually transmitted diseases following vasectomy?
+Can I still transmit sexually transmitted diseases following vasectomy?

 Sexually transmitted diseases (STDs) can still be transmitted following a vasectomy, even after your doctor has confirmed there’s no sperm in your semen.
-You’ll still want to use protection to avoid spreading or catching an STD.
+You’ll still want to use protection to avoid transmitting or contracting an STD.

 Severe vasectomy complications aren’t common.

 - bleeding or discharge from the surgical site after 48 hours

 - pain or swelling that doesn’t go away or gets worse

 - sperm granuloma, a benign growth in your testicles that’s not harmful

 Seek emergency medical attention if you have any of the following symptoms:

 - inability to urinate